Fellowship: Virtuous Friendships

 A faithful friend is a sturdy shelter: he that has found one has found a treasure.

-You most likely won’t find yourself in the same situation as these Roman soldiers.
-Still, you need Christian friendship just as much as they did.
+The friendships of these men allowed them to remain heroically faithful to Christ.
+You most likely won’t find yourself in the same situation as these Roman soldiers, but you need Christian friendship just as much as they did.
 If you don’t have close friends who are Christians, there’s a good chance you won’t grow in your relationship with Christ.

 Discuss: Do you have “hot coals” in your life?
-Who are the people in your life that call you to greater holiness?
 Are you a “hot coal” for others?

 THREE KINDS OF FRIENDSHIPS